Chapter 22: Betrayals

 Daikon Terrance was outside, seeing off a guest, when he noted Cain’s return.
 The man sat much more easily in the saddle than he had when departing the inn three days earlier.
 Indeed, he rode as if he’d done so for many years.

-“Come inside.
+“Come.
 Donna,” Terrance called to his youngest daughter, “see to this man’s horse.
 Take special care of the animal.”
 His emphasis on that word warned her to stay clear of Cain.
 “This is one of the men who saved Lady Cynthia.”

 “Are you hungry?”
-Terrance guided him inside, making sure his mug of ale never dried, and his plate was never empty.
+Terrance guided him inside, making sure his mug of ale never dried and his plate was never empty.

-That evening, the two inebriated men departed from the Border Inn.
 As far as Terrance’s books told, Cain had paid for his room and left.
-Wherever they were going, they most likely wouldn’t get there.
-Licht Gegen was thorough.

 Dunis Glen